M66B/FairEmail/docs/FAQ-da-rDK.md

 Dette vil "fastgøre" servercertifikatet for at forhindre man-in-the-middle angreb.

-Bemærk, at ældre Android-versioner muligvis ikke genkender nyere certificeringsmyndigheder såsom Let’s Encrypt, hvorfor forbindelser kan blive betragtet som usikre, tjek også [hér](https://developer.android.com/training/articles/security-ssl).
+Bemærk, at ældre Android-versioner muligvis ikke genkender nyere certificeringsmyndigheder såsom Let’s Encrypt, hvorfor forbindelser kan blive betragtet som usikre, se også [hér](https://developer.android.com/training/articles/security-ssl).

-*Trust anchor til certificeringssti ikke fundet*
+*Trust anchor for certification path not found*

-*... java.security.cert.CertPathValidatorException: Trust anchor til certificeringssti ikke fundet...* betyder, at Androids standard trust manager ikke var i stand til at bekræfte servercertifikatkæden.
+*... java.security.cert.CertPathValidatorException: Trust anchor for certification path not found ...* means that the default Android trust manager was not able to verify the server certificate chain.

-Du bør enten rette serveropsætningen eller acceptere fingeraftrykket vist nedenfor fejlmeddelelsen.
+You should either fix the server configuration or accept the fingerprint shown below the error message.

-Bemærk, at dette problem kan skyldes af, at serveren ikke sender alle mellemliggende certifikater også.
+Note that this problem can be caused by the server not sending all intermediate certificates too.

-*Ingen adgangskode*
+*Empty password*

-Dit brugernavn er formentlig let at gætte, så dette er usikkert.
+Your username is likely easily guessed, so this is insecure.

-*Simpel tekst-forbindelse*
+*Plain text connection*

-Dit brugernavn, adgangskode samt alle beskeder sendes og modtages ukrypteret, hvilket er **meget usikkert**, da et [man-im-the-middle angreb](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) nemt udføres på en ukrypteret forbindelse.
+Your username and password and all messages will be sent and received unencrypted, which is **very insecure** because a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is very simple on an unencrypted connection.

-Vil du fortsat bruge et ugyldigt sikkerhedscertifikat, ingen adgangskode eller en simpel tekst-forbindelse, så skal usikre forbindelser aktiveres i konto- og/eller identitetsindstillingerne.
-STARTTLS bør vælges til simpel tekst-forbindelser.
-Aktiverer du usikre forbindelser, bør du kun oprette forbindelse via private, betroede netværk og aldrig via offentligt tilbudte netværk i lufthavne, hoteller mv.
+If you still want to use an invalid security certificate, an empty password or a plain text connection you'll need to enable insecure connections in the account and/or identity settings.
+STARTTLS should be selected for plain text connections.
+If you enable insecure connections, you should connect via private, trusted networks only and never via public networks, like offered in hotels, airports, etc.

 <br />

 <a name="faq5"></a>
-**(5) Hvordan tilpasses beskedvisningen?**
+**(5) How can I customize the message view?**

-Via trepriksmenuen kan du aktivere/deaktivere eller vælge:
+In the three dot overflow menu you can enable or disable or select:

 * *tekststørrelse*: Til tre forskellige skriftstørrelser
 * *kompakt visning*: Til flere kondenserede beskedelementer og en mindre beskedtekst skrifttype

-I visningsafsnittet i indstillingerne kan man aktivere/deaktivere f.eks.:
+In the display section of the settings you can enable or disable for example:

 * *Fælles indbakke*: For at deaktivere den fælles indbakke og i stedet vise de valgte mapper fra den fælles indbakke
 * *Tabelform*: Til at vise en lineær liste i stedet for kort